zeciljain8197/Portfolio_Website/README.md

 * data.csv : CSV file containing info on all the projects
 * streamlit_app.py : main python file consisiting of web app code

-## How to deploy using Render?
+## How to deploy using Streamlit?
 * Once confirm your app runds fine on localhost.
 Check using
 ```
 streamlit run streamlit_app.py
 ```
 * Create requirements.txt.
 * Push repo to github.
-* Sign in to Render and select web service to deploy the application.
+* Sign in to Streamlit and create a new app.
-* Fill in the info for the web service app and connect to your github repo where the application files are stored.
+* Fill in the info for the app and connect to your github repo where the application files are stored.
 * Cross-verify the info and deploy.

 ### If your app is error free, it should get deployed !!
-If it doesn't then you can check the Render's deploy logs to see exactly what went wrong and rectify the error.
+If it doesn't then you can check the streamlit deployment logs and rectify the issue.